BastienCagna/shpg/README.md

 # Static HTML Page Generator

+SHPG generates HTML pages.

 ## Quick Start
 ### Installation
-for now shpg is available through GitHub.
-You can install by cloning the project and renning setup.py:
+For now shpg is only available through GitHub.
+You can install it by cloning the project and running setup.py:
 ```shell
 git clone https://github.com/BastienCagna/shpg.git
 cd shpg